Vegan Art & Craft Supplies — Paint, Pencils, Pens, Pastels, Paper, Adhesives, and Beyond!

 Most polymer clay is not vegan.
 Because of the word “polymer”, you may just take it for granted that it’s man-made and manufactured using petroleum (or similar) products.
 But, this is not the case.
 Almost all of the commercial clays that both children and adults use contain small amount of animal-derived ingredients (specifically beeswax, carmine, and gelatin among others).

-If you can, AVOID buying these brands: Baker-Ross Light Clay, Cernit, Fimo, Kato Polyclay, Sculpey, as well as the most popular kids’ brand, Model Magic.
+If you can, AVOID buying these brands: Baker-Ross Light Clay, Fimo, Kato Polyclay, Sculpey, as well as the most popular kids’ brand, Model Magic.
 According to Crayola, Model Magic adds animal by-products to their exclusive formula.

 But, don’t lose hope!
 Here are several clay options that are vegetable-based: